Moore, short-handed Suns hold off Spurs 123-121

 “He gave me a little space and I just rose,” Moore said.
 “It wasn’t too much to it.”

-Utah could secure the top seed in the West with a win over Sacramento on Sunday night, but the Suns would get the top seed if the Jazz lose because Phoenix swept the season series from Utah.
+Phoenix moved within one-half game of Utah for the league’s best record.
+The Jazz could secure the top seed throughout the playoffs with a win over Sacramento on Sunday night, but the Suns would get the top seed if the Jazz lose because Phoenix swept the season series from Utah.

 “I’m confident about how we’re playing, but we also know one through eight in the West is just nutty,” Williams said.
 “Everybody is beatable.”